 Uh oh, so your oven isn’t heating.
 What now?
-Don’t fret, there are a few things you can check yourself to see if your oven is in need of repair.
-Here are some highlights from PartSelect’s YouTube video: “Troubleshooting Why Your Oven Won’t Heat” to help demonstrate:
+Don’t fret, there are a few things you can do to troubleshoot why your oven won’t heat.
+Here are some highlights from PartSelect’s YouTube video: “Troubleshooting Why Your Oven Won’t Heat” to help demonstrate.

 Examine your bake element for charring, blistering, or any discoloration.
 If this is the case, this is likely the culprit and will need to be replaced.

 If there’s no damage to the bake element, you’ll need to determine if your oven’s temperature sensor is working as it should.
 While it probably won’t show any visible damage, a failing temperature sensor won’t give you an accurate temperature reading.
 Testing this part can vary by the oven model, so check your owner’s manual for instructions on how to do this.

 Another option is to test the oven temperature sensor for continuity with a multimeter.

 For many ovens, problems with this temperature sensor (or a number of other issues) will be indicated through fault codes indicated on its display.
 The exact codes will vary by manufacturer, so check your owner’s manual to interpret them.

 Bad Oven Igniter